kipcode66/wii_tools/README.md

 - The `pycryptodomex` python module (v`3.6.1`).
 You can install it using `pip` with the following command: `python3 -m pip install pycryptodomex==3.6.1`

 ## Usage
-You can find the user manual by running the script without any argument:
+You can find a list and description of the available commands by running the script without any argument:

     $ ./nandpack.py